 How to Apply for the Canadian Seniors Dental Plan?

 You can apply online through the Government of Canada’s website.
 No need to go anywhere or mail anything.
 Just have your SIN (Social Insurance Number), income info, and proof that you don’t have private dental coverage.
 Applications are being accepted in phases based on your age, so watch your mail or email for a notice to apply.
 After you’re approved, you’ll get a card to use at the dentist.
-Easy and stress free.
+Easy and stress-free.

 Need Help?
 Contact Us Today!